-“We like to teach the students that the first and one of the most important parts of the physical examination happens before the veterinarian touches the animal,” said Leslie Sharkey, professor and chair of clinical sciences at Cummings School of Veterinary Medicine at Tufts University.
+“We like to teach the students that the first and one of the most important parts of the physical examination happens before the veterinarian touches the animal,” says Dr. Leslie Sharkey, professor and chair of clinical sciences at Cummings School of Veterinary Medicine at Tufts University.
 “Is the pet hiding?
 How it is walking?
 Does it seem bright and curious or disinterested and depressed?”

 Pets sometimes hide their pain; it’s a survival strategy and a vestige of their days in the wild.
 So veterinarians will look for other signs of distress, often relying on owners to fill them in on what’s going on at home — has the animal been less active than usual, eating or drinking less?
-“Observation in an exam room is key,” said Virginia Rentko, medical director of the Cummings School of Veterinary Medicine’s Hospital for Large Animals and Foster Hospital for Small Animals at Tufts.
+“Observation in an exam room is key,” says Dr. Virginia Rentko, medical director of the Cummings School of Veterinary Medicine’s Hospital for Large Animals and Foster Hospital for Small Animals at Tufts.
 “A hunched back may indicate abdominal pain and ‘walking on eggshells’ could indicate joint pain.”

 “Jaguars have breast cancer, eagles get heart attacks.
 All these commonalities are really, really important.”